Are Dogecoin, Bitcoin and other cryptocurrencies bouncing back after China mining crash?

-As the market opens this morning Dogecoin, along with Bitcoin, Ethereum and other cryptocurrencies worldwide, appears to be rallying after a sweeping crash saw a massive price drop and tumbling value for the meme coin.
+Bitcoin fans and investors feared for the worst when the currency dipped below $30,000 in value on Tuesday.

-The crash came as the Chinese government pledged to clamp down on the country’s huge mining operations – which have increased exponentially as prices continued to soar over recent months.
+Meanwhile, Dogecoin saw a 25% price drop in 24 hours between Monday and Tuesday as the Chinese goverment’s pledge to clamp down on the country’s huge crypto mining operations saw Bitcoin crash and drag smaller coins down with it.

-Particularly, usual trading trends of ‘hodling’ (refusing to sell or exchange cryptocurrency when prices plummet) and ‘buying the dip’ are under strain due to the prolonged period of falling prices.
+Particularly, usual trading trends of ‘hodling’ (refusing to sell or exchange cryptocurrency when prices plummet) and ‘buying the dip’ seemed to be under greater strain as the continuing Chinese crackdown suggests more volatility for the market over a prolonged period.

-Where this coin differs to bitcoin, tether or Ethereum is that it has spread like wildfire on account of its meme origins and appreciation by Tesla founder and cryptocurrency afficionado Elon Musk.
+Where this coin differs to Bitcoin, Tether or Ethereum is that it has spread like wildfire on account of its meme origins and appreciation by Tesla founder and cryptocurrency aficionado Elon Musk.

 The irreverent tech billionaire earlier this year sent the crypto market into a tailspin when he announced that Tesla would be suspending bitcoin payments for its vehicles due to the currency’s considerable environmental impact.